getagrippa/Victoria-2-MP-Balance-Mod/README.md

 - Increased leader hire cost (40 points up from 20)
 - Slightly increased leader lifespan
-- Increased war subsidies amount (30% of military expenditures up from 20%)
 - Added +3 leadership point gain while at war
 - Reduced "Background" and "Personality" traits of leaders to ten each
 - Rebalanced remaining leader traits (removed all solely negative traits, now traits will only have a negative aspect if paired with a comparable bonus.)